 Enable native log collection

-Native log collection requires you to grant Simple Log Service (SLS) permissions to access cloud resources.
+Native log collection requires Simple Log Service (SLS) to access your cloud resources.
+Grant SLS permissions before enabling any audit mode.

 Log on to the Data Security Center console.